03 Jun Divorce Advice for Stay at Home Moms

 Agreements.
 If there is a prenuptial agreement in place that was signed before the marriage took place, your attorney will review the detailed statements and ensure that you are able to stand by the agreement and still obtain what is rightfully yours.
 The prenuptial agreement will allow you and your husband to make your own decisions in regards to real estate assets and property despite what the state law dictates.

 If there are no prenuptial agreements in place, the state will determine who owns what properties and who will get what in the divorce.
 Usually, the property is separated equally between you and your spouse.
-Same would go for postnuptial agreements if the non-marital property were not clearly defined then it can be equally distributed as marital property.
+The same would go for postnuptial agreements if the non-marital property were not clearly defined then it can be equally distributed as marital property.

 Patience is a virtue.
 The process of divorce can easily take several years to finalize along with all the arrangements.
 Having patience during this phase is key to a successful outcome which is why planning ahead is essential.
 The more you plan, the better the evolution of a new life will be.
-Remember that time is needed to assess correctly your needs and to protect your rights for the years to come after your divorce is finalized
+Remember that time is needed to assess correctly your needs and to protect your rights for years to come after your divorce is finalized

 Minimizing the impact.
 When it comes to the children, this transitional period can become even more strenuous to them than it is to you.
 That is why it’s essential to be available to them and adequately answer any questions they may have.
 You can minimize the impact this may have on both yourself and your children by focusing your efforts on the family’s stability during this time.
 It may be beneficial to seek family therapy to help make sense of things during this transitional process.
-Sometimes, third party perceptive is helpful in organizing thoughts and understanding what it will take to get to your next stage in life.
+Sometimes, a third-party perspective is helpful in organizing thoughts and understanding what it will take to get to your next stage in life.

 Stay focused.
 Focusing on the future rather than the current process will allow you to put your plan into play with as much ease as possible and help you become independent as you move forward with the new journey.
 Many moms have found solace online by participating in blogs and online support groups.
 There are also many social media outlets that you may find are a great fit for you.
 It is fundamental to find outlets that will help you with your outlook on the divorce process.
 During this time of grief, you must find your new identity and remember just how resilient you are.

-If you are a stay at home mom in Miami, Florida who is facing a divorce, you are not alone.
+If you are a stay-at-home mom in Miami, Florida who is facing a divorce, you are not alone.
 The Law Offices of Jeffrey Alan Aenlle, PA will be there to support you every step of the way.
 Managing the process of divorce can be difficult, so let us help you protect your rights in court and assist you in obtaining what is rightfully yours.